Biden says China spy balloon ‘not a major breach’

 “It’s our airspace.
 And once it comes into our space, we can do what we want with it,” the president said.

-Biden ordered a U.S. military take down of the suspected spy balloon off the South Carolina coast on Saturday after it was first reported flying over Montana last Wednesday with the ordeal intensifying tensions between Washington and Beijing.
+Biden ordered a U.S. military takedown of the suspected spy balloon off the South Carolina coast on Saturday after it was first reported flying over Montana last Wednesday, with the ordeal intensifying tensions between Washington and Beijing in the meantime.
 The balloon had antennas to collect communications and solar panels to power its sensors as it traversed the U.S., a State Department official said earlier on Thursday.

 Also on Thursday, the House unanimously approved a resolution condemning the Chinese Communist Party’s use of a spy balloon over the continental U.S., labeling the situation “a brazen violation of United States sovereignty.”